mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/dkp/index.md

 For on premise installations, horizontal scalability is limited by the overall size of the cluster and its quotas.
 For cloud installations, scaling out can be limited by resource quotas.

-## Prerequisites for DKP 2.x
+## Prerequisites

 - A DKP cluster with the following Platform applications enabled:

   - Istio
-  - Knative
+  - Knative (optional, if KServe is configured to work in `RawDeployment` mode)

 - [`kubectl`][kubectl] on your installation machine

 - For customers deploying in a multi-cluster environment (Enterprise): Ensure you have configured [Kaptain to authenticate with a Management Cluster][dex].

-- For DKP 2.x, ensure the following applications are enabled in Kommander:
+- Ensure you enable the following applications in Kommander:

   1. Use the existing Kommander configuration file, or initialize the default one: